 How do electric bikes work?

-Battery, motor, power system and bike’s wheels constitute one system.
-Given that the battery is charged, once you activate the motor either via pedaling or via throttle, the motor starts turning the wheels and bike moves forward.
+Battery, motor, power system, and bike’s wheels constitute one system.
+Given that the battery is charged, once you activate the motor either via pedaling or via throttle, the motor starts turning the wheels and the bike moves forward.

 On electrically assisted models (pedelecs) you have to continue pedaling to keep motor activated.
 Once you stop pedaling or turn the throttle off, your electric bike will still go some distance with a bit of inertia that it has accumulated, but then will stop.
 It will stop almost immediately, if, for example, you are riding up a hill.